 Sesame Place is located in San Diego’s Chula Vista neighborhood, just east of Imperial Beach and north of the Tijuana, Mexico border.
 You’ll find it just off the I-805, about 20 minutes from downtown San Diego (when traffic is at its lightest.)

+So, you may be wondering - when is Sesame Place San Diego open?
 During peak season, in the summer months from June-August, the park is open daily.
 Other than that, opening days of the week vary and should always be checked on Sesame Place’s calendar.
 You can also use the Sesame Place app to see things like hours, a park map, show schedules, rides, and more.

 Park hours change the most based on the seasons, but the park opens at 10 am consistently, and is open almost every weekend, if nothing else, even during the slow winter season.
 Some water rides may not be ideal given certain cooler temperatures, but the rides, engaging musical play area, and your favorite furry friends will still be there.